-Elkins, James Lewis(born: January 17, 1916 - died: January 20, 1989) James L. Elkins, a noted music director, was born in Paris, KY, the son of James M. and Cynthia Kennedy Elkins.
-He was a brother of Mildred M. Elkins Mott.
+Elkins, James Lewis(born: January 17, 1916 - died: January 20, 1989) Noted music director James L. Elkins was born in Paris, KY, the son of James M. and Cynthia Kennedy Elkins and a brother of Mildred M. Elkins Mott.
 In the 1920 and the 1930 U.S. Census records, the family was living on Lilleston Avenue with their parents, Will and Amanda Elkins.

-James Elkins would leave Paris to attend college; he is a graduate of Lane College in Jackson, TN.
+James Elkins would leave Paris to attend college, he graduated from Lane College in Jackson, TN.
 He later studied music at the University of Belgium in Seige, Belgium, where he earned an American in Voice diploma.
 He also attended the Chicago Conservatory and the Julliard School of Music in New York City.
 He was the conductor of the Wings Over Jordan Choir, which sang Negro spirituals, for several years.

 Elkins was also a World War II veteran, serving in the U.S. Army overseas from 1943-1945.
 He returned to the United States in December 1945.

-After his military service, Elkins moved to Texas where he taught music at Paul Quinn College and Carver High School, both in Waco.
+After his military service, Elkins moved to Texas, where he taught music at Paul Quinn College and Carver High School, both in Waco.
 Starting in 1962, he was a music teacher in the Blackshear Junior-Senior High School in Odessa, TX.
-In 1973, Elkins visited his hometown, Paris, to conduct a recital at the St. Paul United Methodist Church in memory of his mother.
-He would spend the remainder of his life in Texas.
-Elkins retired from Hayes Elementary School in 1982 and continued as a substitute teacher for the Ector County Independent School District.
+In 1973, Elkins visited his hometown of Paris to conduct a recital at the St. Paul United Methodist Church in memory of his mother.
+He would spend the remainder of his life in Texas, retiring from Hayes Elementary School in 1982 and continuing as a substitute teacher for the Ector County Independent School District.

 James L. Elkins died at the Lubbock General Hospital January 1989 from injuries suffered in a house fire.
 He is buried in the Rose Hill Cemetery in Odessa.